codacy/docs/docs/repositories/issues.md

 ## Filtering issues

-Filter the list of issues to find particular issues, such as the issues with the highest severity or security issues:
+Filter the list of issues to find specific issues, such as the issues with the highest severity or security issues:

 ![Filtering issues](images/issues-filter.png)